exo-codefest/2014-team-E/README.md

 * In more details, tick the checkbox corresponding to the task from the list, then hover on the edit icon at the top right corner.
 * A pop-up is displayed that allows you to edit title, add descriptions and notes, add label, add project, assign the task, and more.

+# Responsive
+The MasterTask applications are based on Twitter Bootstrap to be fully responsive support.